cache

 Examples

-Get some high-level statistics about the query, calculating the cache again only if it does not exist anymore and deleting the cache if it's unused for more than a minute.
+This calculates the cache again only if the query does not exist anymore, and delete the cache if it's unused for more than a minute.

 Get the same statistics, assuming the cache still exists: